space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### Types of Pages

 #### Landing page(registered user or anonymous user)
-- List meals based on which buttons have been toggled from the set {vegetarian, spicy, healthy, seafood, morning, afternoon, evening}.
+- List meals based on buttons that can be selected or unselected from the set of Tags {vegetarian, spicy, healthy, seafood, morning, afternoon, evening}.
+- when selecting any Tag button, reload meals listed to reflect new subset of mealsd and maintain state of all previously toggled buttons
 - If no meals match the toggles then inform the user that there are no matches.
-- each meal listed, include a thumbnail of the image, the name, the country of origin, the average rating, and the number of ratings.
+- for each meal listed, include a thumbnail of the image, the name, the country of origin, the average rating, and the number of ratings.
 - clicking a meal should take the user to that meal's detail page.
-- Links allow user to sort Meals can be sorted by average rating, date added, or country of origin with default being recently added.
+- links allow user to sort listed meals by average rating, date added, or country of origin with default being date added.
-- 6 Meals can be displayed at a time and if there are more that fit the selection criteria, provide a scrollbar or 'next/previous' links.
-Toggle buttons for each tag from {vegetarian, spicy, healthy, seafood, morning, afternoon, evening} will allow users to select a different subset of meals that will be listed.
-If any buttons are toggled, they must remain toggled after new meals are loaded.
-The landing page has different appearance and functionality based on whether he user is registered or not.
+- ensure there is some way to iterate through all meals that match
 - Anonymous User
     - indication that current user is anonymous
     - small form to sign in with fields for username, password, and submit button
-    - links to registration page and forgotten password page
+    - link to registration page
 - Registered User
     - indication in header that current user is signed in along with their username
     - includes links to landing page, user's history page, user's add a meal page, and logout

+#### Logout
+- log out user
+- return to landing page as anonymous

+#### Registration Page
+- indication that current user is anonymous
+- link to landing page
+- form with fields for: first name, last name, email, username, password
+- submit button

 #### Add Meal Page (only registered users)
 - indication in header that current user is signed in along with their username
 - includes links to landing page, user's history page, user's add a meal page, and logout